Budapest: Etymology and pronunciation

 The previously separate cities of Buda, Óbuda, and Pest were officially unified in 1873 and given the new name Budapest.
 Before this, the towns together had sometimes been referred to colloquially as "Pest-Buda".
 Pest is often used pars pro toto for the entire city in contemporary colloquial Hungarian, although it is also used to refer to all parts of the city east of the Danube.
 Conversely, Buda colloquially means all districts to the Danube's west—including the former Óbuda.
 The Danube islands—including Csepel, the city's XXI. district—are part of neither Buda nor Pest.

 All varieties of English pronounce the -s- as in the English word pest.
-The -u in Buda- is pronounced either /u/ like food (as in /ˈbuːdəpɛst/) or /ju/ like cue (as in /ˌb(j)uːdəˈpɛst, ˌbʊd-, ˈb(j)uːdəpɛst, ˈbʊd-/).
+The -u in Buda- is pronounced either /u/ like food (as in /ˈbuːdəpɛst/) or /ju/ like cue (as in /ˌb(j)uːdəˈpɛst/).
 In Hungarian, the -s- is pronounced /ʃ/ as in wash; in IPA: /hu/.